bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 46°
+- 45°
 - moderate rainmist
 - 93% humidity
 - 13 mph wind

-No precipitation in the past 24 hours
+2 inches of rain in the past 24 hours

 ## Temperature History